Justin2172021/chuck-norris-jokes/README.md

-#chuck-norris-jokes
+# chuck-norris-jokes

-A React application that makes API calls to the Chuck Norris open API for jokes
+A React application that makes API calls to the Chuck Norris open API for jokes.